In 2008, I gave up fear for Lent. It changed my life forever.

 Fear was paralyzing me.
 I was afraid to make a decision, afraid of change, afraid of hurting people.
 You name it, I was afraid of it.
 I was miserable in many areas, and the one common factor blocking me from growth was fear.
 So, I decided to put my fear in God’s hands and let Him hold it, allowing me to focus on the problem, not the emotion.
 I trusted He’d be there and would only give me what I could handle.
 It wasn’t about a religious belief, it was about finding a way, any way, to let fear go because it was not serving me, it was stopping me… it was killing me and killing my spirit.

 Let me step back to the weeks leading up to Lent.
-I had been training in tae kwon do for seven years.
+I had been training in Chung Do Kwan for seven years.
 Nine months before my black belt test, I tore my ACL in half, sparring.
 I had only been back to three classes after my injury and nine-month absence when my Master declared I was to test with the other candidates in three week’s time.
 I couldn’t believe his request.
 Just moments before, he was fighting me, and I was crying during the fight because I was so scared of getting hurt.
 This injury had stolen my otherwise inspired mojo.
 How could I possibly test?
 I’d have to train intensely, but more importantly, I had to face my fear of fighting… and failing.
 I had never been more terrified in my adult life.

 I spent days searching deep in my soul to find the strength to do this.
 I had two choices: cower in fear or face it.
 I needed desperately to feel some sense of control.
 So, for the next three weeks, I trained hard.
 It became a full-time job.
 My whole body ached.
 I could barely get out of bed in the morning.
 I got massages, put Chinese oils on my tired muscles, prayed for strength, meditated, listened to my friends words of encouragement, and let them feed me with power.